openxc/openxc-message-format/README.md

 **frequency** - (optional, defaults to 0) The frequency in Hz to send this
     request.
 To send a single request, set this to 0 or leave it out.

+The `bus+id+mode+pid` key is unique, so if you send a create request with that key twice, it'll overwrite the existing one (i.e. it will change the frequency, the only other parameter).
+To cancel a recurring request, send this command with the frequency set to 0.

 TODO it'd be nice to have the OBD-II PIDs built in, with the proper conversion functions - that may need a different output format